singulary/Rvca05/README.md

 # Rvca05

-Implementation of VCA Algorithm (unmix hyperspectral data)
+Implementation of VCA Algorithm (unmix hyperspectral data) in R

 Nascimento, José MP, and José MB Dias.
 "Vertex component analysis: A fast algorithm to unmix hyperspectral data."
 IEEE transactions on Geoscience and Remote Sensing 43.4 (2005): 898-910.